CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To zoom in and enlarge a subdomain of the plot, select the **Zoom** option.
 Then use your left mouse button to draw a rectangle around your region of interest on the plot.
 To zoom out click on the chart using your right mouse button to bring up the context menu ([Figure 11‑11](#Figure11-11)).
 Move your cursor over either Zoom Out or Max Zoom Out and press the left mouse button.
 The Zoom Out selection performs a step zoom and the Max Zoom Out selection zooms out to the full extent of the plot.

 <a id=Figure11-11></a>
 Figure 11‑11.
-Right-Click on Tile Plot to Zoom Out
+Right-Click on Tile Plot to Zoom Out<br>
 <img src="media/image058.png"/>

 The selections in the context menu are a little different for the time series plot.
 Zoom In and Zoom Out open another level of menus where you can select Both Axes, Domain Axis, or Range Axis.
 The Auto Range selection opens another submenu with the same 3 selections; use the Auto Range, Both Axes submenu to reset both axes to the full extent of both the domain and the range.